 December 13, 1998.
-Cher’s Believe was knocked off top spot in the UK singles chart after seven weeks, but Aston Villa returned to the top of the Premiership after only the briefest of hiatuses.
+Cher’s Believe was knocked off top spot in the UK singles chart after seven weeks, but Aston Villa moved back to the top of the Premiership after only the briefest of hiatuses.
 It was a different time.

 Villa had spent much of the season up to that point leading the way but had taken only two points from four games and then fell 2-0 behind to Arsenal at Villa Park.